-- Bright orange, orange-red, or yellow flowers with several flower heads in clusters
+- Bright orange, orange-red, or yellow flowers with several flower heads growing in clusters

 - Stems are covered in black hairs